 You are here

-Review of applications will begin on 11/15/2014.
-There is flexibility around the start date, but not past April 2015.
-Initial appointment of one year is renewable for up to an additional 1.5 years based on performance.
+Appointment: We will begin reviewing applications on March 30, 2015.
+There is some flexibility around the start date, but Spring 2015 would be ideal.
+All formal written offers will be made by Harvard University, Faculty of Arts and Sciences Human Resources.
+Initial appointment of one year is renewable up to three years based on performance.

-Send CV, PDFs of relevant publications, and the names and contact info for three references to Jonathan Thompson: firstname.lastname@example.org
+To apply: Send Cover letter, CV, PDFs of relevant publications, and the names and contact info for three references to Jonathan Thompson: firstname.lastname@example.org

 Experienced kitchen assistant for summer educational program to assist chef and work independently.

 ;Responsible for receiving and properly storing food orders, baking and meal prep.
 Must be organized, creative, and cheerful.
 Culinary students encouraged to apply.
 ONLY EXPERIENCED APPLICANTS WILL BE CONSIDERED.
 6 hours per day, Monday – ThursdaySalary $12-$14/per hour depending on experience, no benefits.
 Position runs for 13 weeks from May 18 - August 14.

 Applicants should send cover letter, resume and contact info for 3 references to email@example.com or Harvard Forest, 324 North Main Street, Petersham, MA 01366.
 No phone calls please.